Grant-Steinfeld/email-discovery/README.md

 > If you have a working installation of pip, and maintain certain “toolchain” type Python modules as global utilities in your user environment, pip user installs allow for installation into your home directory.
 Note that due to interaction between dependencies, you should limit tools installed in this way to basic building blocks for a Python workflow like virtualenv, pipenv, tox, and similar software.

-To install pipenv on anyplatform with `pip`
+To install pipenv on any platform with `pip`

 ```sh
 pip install --user pipenv